 - Naturopathic nutrition

 Complementary therapies are widely used by people with cancer in Australia.
 Research shows that two out of three people with cancer used at least one form of complementary therapy during or after their cancer treatment.
 2 Women are the most common users of complementary therapies.

 Why do people use these therapies?

 There are many reasons why people diagnosed with cancer use complementary therapies.
-For many, it's important to try as many options as possible.
+2 For some, it is to try to improve their quality of life.
 Other reasons include:

 Complementary therapy use in palliative care

 Many palliative care services offer complementary therapies to patients to help improve their quality of life.
 Most commonly, these include mind–body techniques such as massage, aromatherapy, relaxation and meditation.
 Health professionals involved in palliative care often support complementary therapy use.